randy3k/AlignTab/README.md

   - first column is centered followed by 2 spaces
   - second column is right-flushed followed by 3 spaces
   - only the first match is used
-- If the number after `[rlc]` is omitted, 1 space will be added after the corresponding column.
+- If the number after `[rlc]` is omitted, 1 space will be added after each column.
 - If the number after `f` is omitted, only the first match will be used.
 - The entire option could be omitted (i.e., input only the regular expression).
 In that case, default option, `l1f0` will be used.
 It means:
   - All columns are left-justified.